remix-run/react-router/docs/API.md

       callback();
     })
     .catch(error => {
-      // do some async error handling here callback();
+      // do some error handling here
+      callback();
     })
 }